truenas/documentation/content/SCALE/GettingStarted/ComponentNaming.md

 {{< toc >}}

 TreuNAS SCALE incorporates all the major TrueNAS CORE storage and sharing features with a web interface based on Debian GNU/Linux.
-Because SCALE shares the same UI as the FreeBSD-based TrueNAS CORE, users will notice there are similarities, however, SCALE does incorporate some differences, primarlily in component naming.
+Because SCALE shares the same UI as the FreeBSD-based TrueNAS CORE, users will notice there are similarities.
+However, SCALE does incorporate some differences, primarily in component naming.

 ## Disks